junejachinmay/hello-heart/README.md

 The main ETL pipeline code that:

- - Reads CSV files.
+ - Reads CSV files
- - Standardizes and de-identifies data.
+ - Standardizes and de-identifies data
- - Saves the processed data as Parquet files.
+ - Saves the processed data as Parquet files
- - Uploads data to LocalStack S3.
+ - Uploads data to LocalStack S3
- - Uses PySpark to join and display data.
+ - Uses PySpark to join and display data

 ## Pipeline Functions